 Effective January 1, 2013, the City of Pickerington is transitioning to a new method of accepting ACH payments.
 Before an ACH payment can be made in 2013, you must call the Tax Department at 614-837-4116 or submit an ACH Authorization Form.
 After the form has been submitted, log in to your account via our online account access.
 Select ACH Debit from the menu options and process your payment.
 Please note that the authorization form only needs completed one time before making the first payment.

 Electronic Filing and Online Account Access

 The Pickerington Tax Department now offers improved account access for residents and businesses.
 Taxpayers may log in to their account for real-time information of balances and payments made, to make credit card or ACH payments, and e-file tax returns with a new e-filing program.
-Taxpayers can access the online account options by clicking here.
+Taxpayers can access the online account options at Tax Connect.

 The City of Pickerington imposes an income tax to provide support for City programs and services including, but not limited to, 24-hour police protection, annual street resurfacing and other major roadway improvements, snow removal, park programs and facilities, the Pickerington-Violet Historical Society, and the Senior Center.
 The City of Pickerington levies a tax on salaries, wages, commissions and other compensation as provided in Chapter 882 of the Codified Ordinances of Pickerington.